wjwwood/package_resource_indexer/README.md

 Conceptual Overview
 -------------------

-This project provides two main things, the ability for packages to register resources they install and the ability to make queries about those resources at runtime.
+This project provides two main things, the ability for packages to register types resources they install and the ability to make queries about those resources at runtime.
-The queries might be anything from "Which packages are installed?" to "Which packages provide plugins for my project?".
+The queries might be anything from "Which packages are installed?" to "Which packages provide plugins of a certain type?".
-This project does not aim at cataloging and explicitly referencing all individual resources, but rather providing meta information about what resources are provided by what packages and then providing absolute paths to the package's resource folders.
+This project does not aim to catalog and explicitly reference all individual resources, but rather to provide meta information about what resources are provided by what packages and then providing absolute paths to the prefix containing the package.
 These are the design requirements:

 - Prevent recursive crawling